 Skip to Content

-Pressure cooker chicken and rice casserole recipe made in our Instant Pot, Crockpot Express or Ninja Foodi is the best creamy dinner ever!
-Family favorite meal so much so that we have continued on with others like our Instant Pot Mexican Chicken and Rice too.
+Easy Ninja Foodi pressure cooker chicken and rice casserole recipe can be made in our Instant Pot or Crockpot Express too.
+The best classic Campbells creamy family favorite meal we love so much so that we have continued on with others like our Instant Pot Mexican Chicken and Rice too.

 Pressure Cooker Chicken and Rice 3

 This amazingly easy pressure cooker chicken and rice recipe takes just 15 minutes to cook and prepare.
 Even my kids say it’s a great recipe.
 We love casseroles, this basic Campbells chicken and rice is from my childhood.
 Tt cooks a lot faster now!
-One of our favorite Instant Pot recipes! (originally published 3/17, affiliate links present)
+One of our favorite Instant Pot recipes! (affiliate links present)

 That is right, this is one of our favorite easy Ninja Foodi recipes too!
 You can make this in any brand you have at home.
-Crockpot Express, Mealthy, whatever one works.
+With this one in particular you will want to use the lid that is not attached and the pressure cook button.

 I love cooking everything together at once.
 Makes it easier on days when I am just spent and allows us to eat together more often which I appreciate as a mom, a total win win.